fenago/react-graphql-course/md/lab_4.md

 Let\'s get started, as follows:

 1. Send the GraphQL query.
-The best options involve Apollo Client Developer Tools, if you already know how they work.
-Otherwise, you can rely on Postman, as you did previously:
+Use Postman, as you did previously:

 ```
 query {